A visual guide to the evidence in the Nancy Guthrie investigation

 In the footage and images released by the FBI, the suspect appears to have a gun holstered near the center of his waist – an unusual position – and is seen wearing a backpack with reflective straps.

-The FBI later said the backpack he’s wearing is a black, 25-liter Ozark Trail Hiker Pack.
+The FBI later said the backpack he is wearing is a black, 25-liter Ozark Trail Hiker Pack.

 The Pima County Sheriff’s Department told CNN the backpack is only sold at Walmart, and investigators are working with the retailer to gather more information.